diosvo/queue-redis-bull/README.md

 - connect to localhost:
   - remove params of `createClient` method in `redis.js` file.
-  - open Virtual Machine or Ubuntu, `redis-server`
+  - open Virtual Machine or Ubuntu: `redis-server`
-  - open project's terminal, `npm start`
+  - open project's terminal: `npm start`
 - connect to Redis Lab: `npm start`

 It's connected successfully only when the log shows "[redis] connected".